 Because of their age or low-flow design, some toilets are not able to flush as much material as other toilets.
 To avoid embarrassing clogs, warn guests if your toilet has a “finicky flush.”
 In case anyone forgets, post a holiday-themed sign in your bathroom as a cute and simple reminder.

-If you experience a plumbing emergency, call Bryco Plumbing right away at (818) 805-0883 for expert service, no matter what time of the day or night.
+If you experience a plumbing emergency, call Bryco Plumbing right away at (818) 805-0883 or contact us online for expert service, no matter what time of the day or night.